 - Computer typed and submitted on Canvas as a Google Docs link - O The assignment must be entirely created in Google Docs, not started somewhere else. - O It must be shared with editing permissions enabled.
-Here is a tutorial showing how to do this. - Double-spaced (entire document) 12-point font, Time New Roman only

-- 1" margins on all sides (top, bottom, left, right) - Indent first lines of paragraphs 1/2" from the left margin - Header that numbers your pages on the upper right-hand corner - All assignments should have a title that corresponds to the assignment - Your paper heading should be on the first page of your assignment.
+Here is a tutorial showing how to do this. - Single-spaced 12-point font, Time New Roman unless otherwise necessary for poem - 1" margins on all sides (top, bottom, left, right) - Header that numbers your pages on the upper right-hand corner - All assignments should have a title that corresponds to the assignment - Each poem should begin on a new page. - Your paper heading should be on the first page of your assignment.
 Below is an example of how all your assignments should be submitted: